guhemama/textbooks_exercises/Programming.in.Scala.3rd/Notes.md

 In Scala, you can instantiate objects, or class instances, using new .
 When you instantiate an object in Scala, you can parameterize it with values and types.
-Parameterization means “configuring” an instance when you create it.
+Parameterization means "configuring" an instance when you create it.
 You parameterize an instance with types by specifying one or more types in square brackets.